morganhaywood/jekyll-now/archive.md

 permalink: /archive/
 ---

+Here is some text.

+## Heading

+here is some more text

+## Start dynamic content

 {% for post in site.posts %}
        {% assign currentDate = post.date | date: "%Y" %}
        {% if currentDate != myDate %}